Vyshnav2255/MyWebsite/_blogs/Buy me a Coffee Review.md

 I plan to create more supporters-related content like wallpapers, newsletters, and early access to my products.
 And for big supporters, I plan to provide custom social media banners, custom profile pictures, early access to my blog posts, and beta access to my products.
 So if you are still not my supporter, then you are missing a lot of great stuff.

 <p class="text-center">
-{% include elements/button.html link="https://www.buymeacoffee.com/vyshnav" text="Buy me a Coffee" %}
+{% include elements/iconbtn.html link="https://www.buymeacoffee.com/vyshnav" text="Buy me a Coffee" icon="coffee" %}
 </p>

 ### Conclusion